ayjzhu/SnapDigest-AI/README.md

 - Interactive "Exclude Elements" mode that temporarily minimizes the popup so you can click page elements to omit them, flashing the popup with updated text after each exclusion while staying in selection mode
 - Right-click any dashed (excluded) element to restore it, or use **Reset** to clear all exclusions
 - **AI-Powered Summarization**: Generate summaries using Chrome's built-in Summarizer API with options for type (TL;DR, Key Points, etc.) and length
-- **Bento Grid Visualization**: Create beautiful, structured visual summaries using Chrome's built-in Prompt API
+- **Bento Grid Visualization**: Create beautiful, structured visual summaries using Chrome's built-in Prompt API with live preview in the side panel
 - Displays page title, URL, word and character counts with exclusion tally
 - Copy-to-clipboard and download-as-text helpers
 - Minimal monospace UI with accessible status feedback